ubuntu-robotics/design/articles/ros2_nodl.md

 Per the design philosophy of the [ament index][ament_index], files will be installed in two locations.
 In the case of a package named `Foo`, the NoDL file `foo.nodl.xml` should be placed in the package share directory, `share/foo/foo.nodl.xml`.
 A corresponding marker file, `share/ament_index/nodl_desc/foo`, should be created.
-This is either empty or contains the relative path to the `foo.nodl.xml` file.
+It is either empty or contains the relative path to the `foo.nodl.xml` file.

 #### CMake Macro

-For packages using ament_cmake, the package `ament_nodl` provides the macro `nodl_export_node_description_file` which performs the above.
+For packages using ament_cmake, the package `ament_nodl` provides the macro `nodl_export_node_description_file` which performs the export described in [Exporting a NoDL to the Ament Index](#exporting-a-nodl-to-the-ament-index).

-For a package Foo, containing `foo.nodl.xml`, the following lines are added to `CMakeLists.txt`:
+For a package `Foo`, containing `foo.nodl.xml`, the following lines are added to `CMakeLists.txt`:

 ```cmake
 find_package(ament_nodl REQUIRED)